 What's Home Emergency Extra cover?

-If you have Home Emergency Extra cover, you might be covered for a temporary repair after storm damage.
+If you’ve got Home Emergency Extra cover with us, you might be covered for temporary repairs after storm damage.

-In storms or bad weather, it can cover you for roof damage or damage to your doors or locks if your home becomes unsecure.
+In storms, it can cover you for roof damage or damage to your doors or locks if your home becomes unsecure.

-You need to report incidents to us within 48 hours to be covered.
+You need to let us know about the issue within 48 hours of finding it to be covered.
+Don’t forget, limits and exclusions apply!

-Home Emergency Extra cover comes as standard in our Platinum home insurance policies and can be added to the Admiral and Gold levels of cover too.
+Home Emergency Extra cover comes as standard on Platinum home insurance policies.